JinPlanter/ArchitecturalDecisionRecord/Hybrid App.md

 ### Context:

-- We are in the process of developing a mobile application for a retail company, aimed at providing a seamless shopping experience to customers.
-This application is envisioned to include features such as product browsing, order history, loyalty programs, and more.
-One of the key architectural decisions is choosing whether the mobile application should be native, web, or hybrid.
+- We are tasked with creating a mobile application for a retail company, aimed at providing a variety of features to the customers.
+This application is expected to include features such as product browsing, order history, loyalty programs, and offline functionality.
+One of our key architectural decisions is choosing whether the mobile application should be a native, web, or hybrid app.

 <br/>